enheragu/eye_tracking_board/README.md

 Below is a summary of the key presentations and publications associated with the code and information contained in this repository:

-- `[Poster presentation]` **Laura Cepero, Enrique Heredia-Aguado, Laura Sobrino, Laura Cantero, M. G. de Viedma, Victoria Plaza, María Pilar Aivar.**
+- `[Poster presentation]` **Laura Cepero, Enrique Heredia-Aguado, Laura Sobrino, Laura Cantero, María García de Viedma, Victoria Plaza, María Pilar Aivar.**
   *XIV Congress of the Spanish Society for Experimental Psychology (SEPEX)* (Almería, España.
 Octubre 2024).
   **Bringing Visual Search to Life: how we find colored objects when performing a natural task.**